-In 2016-17 losses to fraud in the NHS were estimated at £1.25 billion per annum - enough money to pay for over 40,000 staff nurses, or to purchase over 5,000 frontline ambulances.
+It is estimated that the NHS loses £1.21 billion per year, or roughly £3.3 million per day, to fraud.
 This is taxpayers' money that is taken away from patient care and falls into the hands of criminals.
+This is enough money to pay for over 40,000 staff nurses, or to purchase over 5,000 emergency ambulances.
 When we say 'fraud', we refer to a range of economic crimes, such as fraud, bribery and corruption or any other illegal acts committed by an individual or group of individuals to obtain a financial or professional gain.

-How do we fight fraud?
+How does the Trust fight fraud?

-auditone is an NHS consortium providing counter fraud services to 33 NHS organisations across the North of England.
-It is hosted by Northumberland, Tyne and Wear NHS Foundation Trust and is a not for profit organisation.
+AuditOne is an NHS consortium providing counter fraud services to 23 NHS and independent health care provider organisations across the North of England.
+It is hosted by Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust and is a not-for-profit organisation.

-How can you help tackle fraud?
+How we help tackle fraud

-If you suspect fraud is occurring, you can help by reporting your suspicions confidentially to the fraud hotline.
+If you suspect fraud is occurring, you can help by reporting your suspicions confidentially to the counter fraud specialist.

 Follow these simple guidelines when reporting your suspicions:

-Contact our Counter Fraud Specialist
+How to contact a Counter Fraud Specialist

 Fraud Hotline: 0191 441 5936